node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 #### Installing Node-RED

+Follow the normal [installation instructions](../getting-started/installation.html) to install Node-RED, and after doing so return here.

-If you intend to use git to install Node-RED then do the following (to prevent the old version of git on beaglebone stopping you download).
+<b>Note:</b> If you intend to use git to install Node-RED then do the following
+(to prevent the old version of git on beaglebone stopping you download).

     $ git config --global http.sslverify false
     $ git clone https://github.com/node-red/node-red.git
     $ cd node-red
     $ npm install --production

-If you don't want to use git you can proceed to install Node-RED as per the normal [installation instructions](../getting-started/installation.html).

-After doing so return here.

 #### Configuring Node-RED